 With over 125-kilometres of coastline, it’s no surprise that the Bay of Plenty is home to some of the best, and most pristine, beaches in New Zealand (and, some would argue, the world!).
 But don’t just take our word for it – check out some of the accolades our sandy shores have received and what makes them so special.
 It's sure to make you smile!

 MOUNT MAUNGANUI'S MAIN BEACH

-Where do we start?
-In 2019 Mount Maunganui's Main Beach was voted the best beach in New Zealand for the sixth consecutive time and the fourth best beach in the South Pacific by TripAdvisor.
 But what makes the Main Beach so special?
 Lying at the foot of Mauao (Mount Maunganui), Main Beach is a beautiful wide expanse of white sandy beach with a gentle swell (perfect for swimming) and uninterrupted views towards the Pacific Ocean.
 Spending a day here feels like the quintessential Kiwi summer – beaches, boogie boarding, surfing, ice creams and lots of sand!

 Access to the beach is easy, with plenty of parking all the way along (although we recommend walking or biking if you’re staying nearby or catch an Uber.
 As it’s the best beach in New Zealand, it can get busy during peak times).
-There are plenty of facilities next to the beach: showers, toilets, cafes, shopping and drinking water.
+There are plenty of facilities next to the beach: showers, toilets, cafés, shopping and drinking water.
 You can easily spend a whole day here but remember to pack your sunscreen.
 If you’re visiting during Autumn or Spring, there’s still plenty to do.
 You can learn how to surf or stand-up paddleboard (SUP), go for a walk around the base track of Mauao, or take a good book, sit back and relax.

 Let’s not forget the surfing – Mount Main Beach is a great destination for surfers of all levels.
-There’s no shortage of breaks and there’s often a good right point break off the tip of Moturiki/Leisure Island.
+There’s no shortage of breaks and there’s often a good right point break off the tip of Moturiki (Leisure Island).

 While you’re there, make sure you treat yourself to an ice cream from Copenhagen Cones.
 Their house-made waffle cones are a Mount tradition!